bdcht/ccrawl/doc/overview.rst

   query for various properties of stored C/C++ definitions and to output the full definition of a chosen structure (all needed types recusively) or to instanciate an "external" object associated with the chosen definition (for example a ctypes instance, an amoco struct or a ghidra data type instance.)
-Sub-packages :ref:`formatters` deals with translating the queried definitions into a specific language (raw, C/C++, amoco, ctypes, etc) and sub-package :ref:`ext` deals with instanciating the queried definitions into specific python tools (amoco, ctypes, Ghidra, etc.)

 - Module :mod:`conf` provides the global configuration based on the traitlets package.

+- Module :mod:`graphs` provides the Node, Link and CGraph classes that are used to encode the dependency graph of a type and locate cyclic dependencies in this graph.

 - Module :mod:`utils` implements the pyparsing utilities for decomposing a C/C++ type into a ccrawl object.

 - Module :mod:`graphs` implements the graph classes (Node, Link, CGraph) for computing the dependency-graph of a set of types.

+- Sub-packages :ref:`formatters` deals with translating the queried definitions into a specific language (raw, C/C++, amoco, ctypes, etc) and sub-package :ref:`ext` deals with instanciating the queried definitions into specific python tools (amoco, ctypes, Ghidra bridge, etc.)